leverimmy/Auto-Proof/README.md

 # Auto Proof

-Repository for the codes of Discrete Mathematics(1), Fall 2023
+Repository for the codes of the project of Discrete Mathematics(1), Fall 2023

 **目录**
 - [Auto Proof](#auto-proof)